zephyrproject-rtos/zscilib/README.md

 ## Motivation

-As the cost of small, embedded MCUs increases and costs fall, more processing can be done on the endnode itself, allowing the 'complex' off-node computing (data aggregation, complex statistical analysis, etc.) to be done in less time, using less data storage, and at a lower overall processing cost.
+As the processing power of small, embedded MCUs increases and costs fall, more computation can be done on the endnode itself.
+This allows for more of the 'complex' data analysis that used to take place at the PC or server level (data aggregation, statistical analysis, etc.) to be done in less time, using less data storage, and at a lower overall processing cost.

 > **A key goal of zscilib is to allow more data processing to happen on the